AlloyTools/org.alloytools.alloy/README-dash.md

 have been parsed.
 This internal data structure is stored within containers inside the file, and is later accessed by other files that are responsible for converting a Dash model to an Alloy model

+**org.alloytools.alloy.dash/src/main/java/ca/uwaterloo/watform/parser/DashModuleToString:** This is used to print out an Alloy AST after a CoreDash model has been converted to an Alloy AST.
+It will iterate through all the signatures, fucntions, predicates, commands in a DashModule containing an Alloy AST and print them to the console.

 **org.alloytools.alloy.dash/src/main/java/ca/uwaterloo/watform/parser/DashValidation:** This is used to check for well-formedness conditions of a Dash model.
 It is called immediately after the internal data structure has been build and it makes sure that the parsed Dash model is correct i.e. two states in the same hierarchical level